-Diabetes is a disease that affects thousands of people, often causing a variety of medical issues, including many foot and ankle issues, especially when their diabetes in not under proper control.
+Diabetes is a disease that affects thousands of people, often causing a variety of medical issues, including many foot and ankle issues, especially when their diabetes is not under proper control.

-If you suffer from diabetes, it is important that you understand how diabetes affects your foot’s health, ensuring that you are following your podiatrists care instructions, as well as the following tips:
+If you suffer from diabetes, it is important that you understand how diabetes affects your foot’s health, ensuring that you are following your podiatrist care instructions, as well as the following tips:

 Trim your toenails regularly: Regularly trimming your toenails is important in ensuring your feet and toenails are healthy.
 Be sure to cut your toenails straight across, avoiding the corners and ingrown toenails.

 Never self-treat: It is critical that you never attempt to treat corns or calluses on your own.
 You may risk serious infection when doing so, so it is imperative that you call your podiatrist for proper treatment.

 Keep your feet comfortable: Protecting diabetic feet from the elements, such as heat and cold, as well as hot water, is very important.
 Be sure to wear socks or the right footwear in order to ensure they aren’t too warm or cold.